-My translations of The Gospel of Pseudo-Matthew and the Nativity of Mary are now available from Cascade Books in the Early Christian Apocrypha Series.
+My book The Gospel of Pseudo-Matthew and the Nativity of Mary was published in 2019 by Cascade Books, as part of the Early Christian Apocrypha Series.
 The Gospel of Pseudo-Matthew is one of the most important witnesses in Western Europe to apocryphal stories about the lives of Mary, Joseph, Jesus, and Mary’s parents, Anna and Joachim.
 This apocryphon was also used as the basis for another, the Nativity of Mary, which gained equal popularity.
 As bestsellers of medieval Christianity, these Latin apocrypha are major witnesses to the explosion of extra-biblical literature in the Western Middle Ages.
 Despite their apocryphal status, the Gospel of Pseudo-Matthew and Nativity of Mary proved influential throughout the Middle Ages and into the early modern period, as their popularity and influences may be traced in Christian literature, visual arts, liturgy, and theological perspectives still revered by Roman Catholic theologians.
 These apocrypha also remain significant works for considering the history of monasticism and the cult of the Virgin Mary.
 This book draws upon a range of manuscript sources to present comprehensive English translations of the Gospel of Pseudo-Matthew and Nativity of Mary with full introductions and commentaries, as well as translations of related works with accompanying commentaries.

 While other translations of these two apocrypha exist, most are based on the nineteenth-century text printed by Constantin von Tischendorf, which did not account for all of the versions or the earliest manuscripts.
 This new translation is based on the definitive critical editions by Jan Gijsel and Rita Beyers (in the Corpus Christianorum Series Apocryphorum).
 The volume also includes translations of related works like later medieval additions to Pseudo-Matthew, with accompanying commentaries.